twooster/holz/README.md

 # Holz, a fast, minimal TypeScript logger

-Holz is a logging library for those situations where you want fast, simple, and extensible.
+Holz is a logging library if you want a fast, simple, JSON-to-stdout logger.

 It's smaller and faster than pretty much anything out there.
-That's because it doesn't do much: it's meant for situations where you're using containers and capturing all output via your containerization solution.
+That's because it doesn't do much.
+There's no file rotation, there's no syslog, there's only stdout.
+It's assumed you have an external program handling all of the log file management, replication, etc.

+That said, it's configurable and easy to use.
+Enjoy.
 ## Motivation

 There's a lot of loggers out there.
 Bunyan, Winston, Pino, log4js, ye old